A History of Suffering: Food giant Talley’s Group underpaid injured workers

 "You can't sue the company, and you can't recover your loss of wages any other way."

-Further investigation could be warranted, ne added, to make sure problems did not persist at Talley's Group.
+Further investigation could be warranted, he added, to make sure problems did not persist at Talley's Group.

 "If ACC is satisfied that those issues have been fixed, how have they established that?", the lawyer asked.